shipitjs/shipit/README.md

 #### shipit.remote(command, [options], [callback])

-Run a command remotely and streams the result.
-This command take a callback or return a promise.
+Runs a command remotely and streams the result.
+This command takes a callback or returns a promise.

 If you want to run a `sudo` command, the ssh connection will use the TTY mode automatically.

 It returns an array of result objects containing stdout, stderr and the child process object.
-The list of results matchs the list of servers specified in configuration.
+The list of results matches the list of servers specified in the configuration.

 ```js
 shipit.remote('ls -lah').then(function (res) {